Freedom – Independence

 The cultural order must serve the construction of a truly national culture, that is to say, a culture that in all its manifestations is the reflection of national identity.
 As such, as a means of maintaining and perfecting it, the social order will be based on the recognition of work as a service to the wider community and as the highest duty for all.
 The solidarity of workers of every kind and of every rank, of leaders and of followers, whose solidarity must be built on mutual respect, loyalty and the duty of the community to ensure a humane existence for all diligent fellow citizens.
 The economic order will be aimed at the realization of a twofold principle: property is service and the interest of the community takes precedence over the interest of groups and individuals.
 In recognizing private initiative, the organization of businesses must aim to make the national economy an ordered, bound whole of the entire Volk (people).
 When everyone understands their duty, our Flemish, Dutch and Germanic resurrection will grow out of the current chaos in the new order.”
 (Van der Auwera, 2013)

 Throughout the occupation, the VNV actively recruited men for the Waffen-SS.
+The Flemish youth rallied behind the calls of their families and the church to fight for Flanders against the ‘Red’ invasion of Europe.
 These men would serve in units such as the SS-Freiwilligen-Sturmbrigade Langemarck, with Hitler himself stating of these Flemish soldiers that they “have indeed shown themselves on the Eastern Front to be more pro-German and more ruthless than the Dutch legionaries”.
-The élan displayed by these volunteers reflect the imagery of their medieval knightly ancestors as seen in this poster, with Flemish knights in the 11th and 12th centuries having been considered some of the most effective and well-respected within Europe (Harl, 2023).
+The élan displayed by these volunteers embodied the imagery of their medieval knightly ancestors as featured in this poster, Flemish knights having been considered some of the most effective and well-respected within Europe during the High Middle Ages (Harl, 2023).
+Upon returning home to their native Flanders after the war however, many of these brave volunteers would be greeted with executions or jailed by the Belgian state.
+Some would go on to author their memoirs including Remy Schrijnen’s ‘Last Knight of Flanders‘.

 Sources: